kshedden/workshops/dair3/meta/meta.md

   - Sometimes we allow the $\epsilon_i$ to have variance $\sigma^2$, to account for systematic biases in the reported standard errors.

-- The random effects model can be fit using mixed modeling software, but it is also possible to estimate it directly using Cochrane's Q-statistic, which was an early measure of study heterogeneity.
+- The parameters of the random effects model can be estimated using methods for fitting mixed models (maximum likelihood and restricted maximum likelilhood), but it is also possible to perform the estimation using Cochrane's Q-statistic, which was an early measure of study heterogeneity.

 - The Q-statistic is defined as
   $Q \equiv \sum (\hat{\theta}_j - \hat{\theta}_p)^2 / \hat{s}_j^2$.
 If there is